 Read about why we've decided to focus on compost as part of the Food and Climate Action project in this blog post, but 1 of our Community Activators, Jenny McGillivray

-We commissioned Ben Wray, an independent researcher and journalist, to write the the report on Glasgow's food waste management.
+We commissioned Ben Wray, an independent researcher and journalist, to write a report on Glasgow's food waste management.

 Alternative Composting Models